Chasing 99%: MNIST without CNN

 image

-That’s commonly called Vanishing gradient problem.
+This is commonly called the vanishing gradient problem.

-To handle this usually we use two approaches:
+To handle this, we usually use two approaches:

 1. Proper Weight Initialisation: Xavier Initialisation (Glorot Initialisation).
 It keeps the signal variance consistent across layers, preventing the weights from being so large or small that the sigmoid saturates (flattens out) at 0 or 1.